-Cascaded inverters: a = 1, e = 1, p(A) = .025
+4.6.4.
+Cascaded inverters: a = 1, e = 0, p(a) = 0.025

 If we are given that the first inverter A is more likely to be faulted, then the best measurement point is no longer equidistant from the previous observations.
 The advantage of measuring b first instead of c is that we might identify that inverter A is faulted immediately.
-As A is far more likely to be faulted, it is better to measure b first (see Table 2).
+As A is far more likely to be faulted, it is better to measure b first (Table 4).

+4.6.5.
 Diagnosing a fault

-Consider the circuit of Figure 2.
+Consider the circuit of Fig. 2.
 Suppose that M_2 is faulted exhibiting behavior $Y = B \times C - 2$ and A_2 is faulted with behavior $G = Y \times Z + 2$.
 The inputs are the same as earlier.
 The following illustrates GDE's strategy to localize this fault.
 Note that this is an unusual fault in that the effect of the two faults cancel, producing the value predicted for G. Thus, several measurements are necessary to identify the fault.
-We assume that component's fail with initial probability .01 and that m = 16).
+We assume that components fail with initial probability 0.01 and that m = 16.

-Initially the most probable candidate is [], p([] = C_a = .951.
-The expected cost associated with each hypothetical measurement is given in the second column of Table 3.
+Initially the most probable candidate is $[], p([] = C_a) = 0.951$.
+The expected cost associated with each hypothetical measurement is shown in Table 5.
 All the costs are nearly one, indicating that little is to be gained by any of the measurements, this is because on average components are not faulted, and there is yet no evidence that anything is malfunctioning.
 Not surprisingly, F and G as well as X, Y, Z are treated symmetrically.
 F and G have slightly lower cost because their predicted values depend on three components functioning correctly, while X, Y, and Z depend on two (i.e., F and G are more likely to have discrepant values).

-Suppose F is measured with result F = 10.
-The most probable candidates are now $[A_1]$, $[M_1]$, and $[M_2]$, all having probability .323.
-The expected costs are given by the third column of Table 3.
+Suppose F is measured with result F = 10 (Table 6).
+The most probable candidates are now $[A_1]$, $[M_1]$, and $[M_2]$, all having probability 0.323.
 G, X and Y are all good measurements because each one differentiates among the high-probability single-fault candidates.
-Each highprobability candidate predicts Z = 6 so measuring Zprovides little new information.
-G is a slightly better point to measure because the candidates are more balanced between G's two predicted outcomes. (the best measurement is one whose predicted outcomes all have equal probability and which cover all the candidates).
+Each high-probability candidate predicts Z = 6 so measuring Z provides little new information.
+G is a slightly better point to measure because the candidates are more balanced between G's two predicted outcomes (the best measurement is one whose predicted outcomes all have equal probability and which cover all the candidates).